 What Cochrane has done

-Provincial Green Trip funding support the opening of The Station at Cochrane Crossing.
+Provincial Green Trip funding supported the opening of The Station at Cochrane Crossing.
 This central hub includes the Cochrane information center, administrative services, a co-worker space/business start-up program and a transit waiting amenity.

 What we need from the Government of Alberta

-We ask the Provincial government to provide stable, predictable, and ongoing capital and operating investment in Cochrane’s community of non-profit, affordable and senior housing providers to develop homes to meet demand.
+We ask the Government of Alberta to provide stable, predictable and ongoing capital and operating investment in Cochrane’s community of non-profit, affordable and seniors’ housing providers to develop homes to meet the needs of residents.

-As Cochrane continues growing rapidly, additional grant opportunities are required to support the development and operation of appropriate recreation facilities.
+As Cochrane continues to grow rapidly, additional grant opportunities are required to support the development and operation of appropriate recreation facilities.

 Help us share Cochrane’s story